 The Summer Reading Program is an opportunity for incoming students to participate in a shared intellectual conversation with the IWU community; to express ideas about a common text that many IWU students, faculty, staff, and alumni are reading; and to respond respectfully to ideas others bring to the discussion.
 IWU is committed to the Summer Reading Program because reading, as well as reflecting, discussing, and writing critically are central to the mission of our liberal arts college.

 Students are expected to purchase and read The Madonnas of Echo Park over the summer of 2014, as well as complete the guided reading questions.
-Written responses should be brought to the Wednesday, August 20 small group discussions during Turning Titan: New Student Orientation.
+Written responses should be brought to the small group discussions during Turning Titan: New Student Orientation on Wednesday, August 20, 2014.

 About the book: